Analytic and numerical toolkit for the Anderson model in one dimension

 To validate these results, we can explore a few concrete examples: First, without disorder in the hoppings, $g(x)=\de(x-1)$, consider $h(x)$ taken as a uniform distribution between $-W$ and $W$, so that \beq \tilde h(k)=\frac{\sin Wk}{Wk},\qquad g(x)=\de(x-1). \eeq Second, still without any disorder in the hoppings, $g(x)=\de(x-1)$, take $h(x)$ to be a Gaussian distribution of width $W$ so that \beq h(x)=\frac1{W\sqrt{2\pi}} e^{-x^2/2W^2},\qquad\tilde h(k)=e^{-k^2W^2/2}. \eeq Third, one can try an asymmetric combination of Gaussian distributions for the on-site potentials keeping $g(x)=\de(x-1)$:

 Finally, take the case with Gaussian variables on all three diagonals: \beq \eeq

 Implementing the process outlined above in Python with NumPy and SciPy using $C=1$, $M=20$ produces results in excellent agreement with numerically sampled eigenvalue histograms, as seen in Fig.~\ref{numerics}.
-A basic script is provided in the Appendix.
+A basic script is provided in the supplemental material \cite{sppl}.

-{\it Localization length.}--- The DoS is certainly an instructive quantity for representing the behavior of a system, but the most important physical features of the Anderson model are encoded in localization properties of its eigenstates at energy $E$, rather than in the density of their corresponding eigenvalues.
-Using special properties of tridiagonal matrices, Thouless has given a formula, however, that expresses the localization exponent of eigenvectors at energy $E$ through the DoS \cite{thouless}, which can be written in the language used here as \beq \lambda(E)=\int dE'\,\rho(E')\log|E-E'|-\int dx\, g(x)\log|x|. \eeq This formula then immediately converts the analytic expression (\ref{rhostar}) derived here to an explicit result for the localization exponent \cite{locint}.
+{\it Localization length.}--- The DoS of the Anderson model is an interesting quantity in its own right, and it finds real-life applications, for instance, in the physics of disordered polymer chains \cite{DoSpoly}.
+This said, the most frequently discussed aspect of the Anderson model is the localization properties of its eigenstates at energy $E$, rather than in the density of their corresponding eigenvalues.
+Using special properties of tridiagonal matrices, Thouless has given a formula, however, that expresses the localization exponent of eigenvectors at energy $E$ through the DoS \cite{thouless}, which can be written in the language used here as \beq \lambda(E)=\int dE'\,\rho(E')\log|E-E'|-\int dx\, g(x)\log|x|. \eeq This formula then immediately converts the analytic expression (\ref{rhostar}) derived here to an explicit result for the localization exponent \cite{locint, IPR}.